Answering Phone Calls in a Professional Manner

 If You Miss the Call

 There could be cases when you aren’t ready for a phone call or were away from your phone when someone tried to contact you.
 Check and see if they left a voicemail and get back to them quickly if the call is from someone you would like to have a conversation with.
 For example, if you miss a call from one of our recruiters, it’s completely acceptable to give them a call back to see if they are still available to speak with you.
-Contact the recruiter at the number they provided in their voicemail at your soonest convenience.
+Contact the recruiter at the number they provided in their voicemail at your earliest convenience.
 If the recruiter doesn’t answer, leave a professional voicemail and they will get back to you soon.

 Although it may seem like a simple task, many people overlook the importance of using professional phone etiquette in the seconds it takes them to answer the phone.
-Set yourself up for success by starting your calls in professional manner.
+Set yourself up for success by starting your calls in a professional manner.

 About the Author: